 This course will cover the fundamental principles and practices of designing and programming computer games.
-Students will design and implement several 2D and 3D games utilizing a variety of programming techniques and tools, including: C++ programming language, operating systems, graphics API, computer graphics, audio editing software, 3D modeling software and 3D collision detection.
+Students will write programs that demonstrate major lecture topics.
+Students will also design and implement complete computer grames.
+The programs and games created will utilize a variety of programming techniques and tools, including C++ programming language, graphics API, a game engine, software engineering, audio editing and playback, user input, image editing software, network programming, collision detection and game design.